Middle School Curriculum

 Grade Level: 10–12

-Advanced Placement U.S. history, a college-level course, is a demanding introduction to American history and culture that requires students to develop analytical thinking, writing, and reading skills.
+Prerequisite: Administrative approvalAdvanced Placement U.S. history, a college-level course, is a demanding introduction to American history and culture that requires students to develop analytical thinking, writing, and reading skills.
 The course integrates political and social history in order to convey the experiences of particular groups within the broader perspective of the American past.
 At the same time, it connects events and issues from the past to the concerns of the present.
 Students are strongly encouraged to take the College Board’s Advanced Placement examination offered in May.
 Those who score well usually receive college credit, depending upon the Advanced Placement policy of the college.

 African American History

-This course will begin by examining the African American experience in U.S. history, from earliest origins in West Africa through current times.
+Grade Level: 11–12This one-semester course will begin by examining the African American experience in U.S. history, from earliest origins in West Africa through current times.
 The course’s focus will be both how the African American experience is unique in our culture, and also how it is a vital thread in the larger question of American identity—how it is both distinct and similar.
-Towards the second half of the year, students will begin to examine historical methods—how history is created—through the lens of a large research project in African American history.
+Towards the second half of the semester, students will begin to examine historical methods—how history is created—through the lens of a large research project in African American history.
 Through this process the class will investigate the ideas of bias, objectivity, activist history, and more while also using primary sources to create a final research project.
-Students who wish to take Honors African American History will be dually enrolled at Harding Academy, receiving a high school credit for the course, and the University of Memphis, receiving 6 hours of college credit that can be transferred to an attending college or university.
-Admission requirements for the dual enrollment program include: a 19 on the ACT (or a 940 on the PSAT) and a 100 admissions index score (30 times the GPA plus the composite ACT score).
-The tuition for the dual enrollment course is $498/semester.
-Residents of TN can apply for the TN Dual Enrollment Grant, which will cover the cost of tuition.
+Students taking the class for honors credit will complete varied extra assignments as part of the dual enrollment.

 Economics / U.S. Government

-Students will comprehend the institution through which societies make and enforce their respective public policies as well as how said societies allocate their scarce resources among their unlimited wants and needs.
+Grade Level: 12Students will comprehend the institution through which societies make and enforce their respective public policies as well as how said societies allocate their scarce resources among their unlimited wants and needs.
 The intention is to give the student an understanding of the applicable knowledge of government and economics incorporating biblical principles into that study so as to become servant leaders for God as a productive citizen of their community.

-• Technology
+Technology

-• Visual & Performing Arts
+Visual & Performing Arts

 Drama

-Drama is an interactive performance class.
+Grade Level: 9–12Drama is an interactive performance class.
 Students will begin with an introduction to theatre, including history of theatre.
 Students receive instruction in basic acting, improvisation, monologues, short plays, and ensemble acting.
 In addition, they will study the technical side of theatre including makeup, set design, and blocking.
 Students who select this class should be prepared to read, write, rehearse, and memorize.
-Students will be expected to attend and critique one off-campus play each quarter and to participate in some level in the production of Harding’s play(s).
+Students will be expected to attend and critique one off-campus play each quarter and to participate at some level in the production of Harding’s play(s).
 As students learn about the dramatic arts, they will learn how all ranges of emotion and stages of life can be seen through a Christian worldview.
 The effect that the presence or absence of biblical values has on the characters on stage will afford teachable moments for each student enrolled in this course.

 Visual Art